 - The aforementioned evidence-based therapy modalities

-- Holistic options like art therapy, yoga, rock therapy, equine therapy
+- Holistic options like art therapy, yoga, and music therapy

 - Family counseling